RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     vim torque.sh

-.. note:: Please note that all arguments enclosed in <> have to be customized.
+..note:: Please note that all arguments enclosed in <> have to be customized.
 This script will only work if your cluster uses the TORQUE queuing system.
 We proceeded by writing the queuing script:

 .. code-block:: bash